Squni/TimeTracker/README.md

 ## Description

-Web app based on API, helps managing tasks and time.
-It provides user with variety of features to plan tasks and time required to finish them.
+A web app that uses the API that allows the user to create tasks and add subtasks along with setting the time required to complete them

 ## Features